Waldleufer/archproj-bmwteam/doc/parent_handler_doc.md

 }
 ```

-Typing `./parent_handler ./test03.dot ./test03.json -c` creates a parent node called "v00;v01;v02;v03" as contained in the .json file.
+Typing `./parent_handler ./test03.dot -j ./test03.json -c` creates a parent node called "v00;v01;v02;v03" as contained in the .json file.
 According to how the search works with this name, `parent_handler.py` finds the nodes `v00`, `v01`, `v02` and `v03`, which are then connected to the parent node resulting in the following output graph called `parent_handler_output.gt`:

 ```
 vtx[12] in: 0 out: 4 val: v00;v01;v02;v03